Juliasule/LITA-_Capstone-_Poject/README.md

 ## Highlights of some class Projects
 ### Map Data
 This project is about the Map of Nigeria showing the Population density of Nigeria in 2019 which is **196M**.
-In this project we were taught how to use the map to get our live locations
+In this project, we were taught how to use the map to get our live locations

 ![MAP SNIP](https://github.com/user-attachments/assets/c3787dcf-f126-4ff6-b921-14681025ea42)

-### HR DATA
+## HR DATA
-This project aims to calculate the attrition of
+This project aims to calculate the company's attrition.
+In the initial stage, the data set was imported to Power BI where Data cleaning was done in transform Data  null values were removed, headers were promoted and empty Rows and Columns were removed as well.
+A new measures were created using the calculated column in the view table mode

+### Insights
+The analysis reveals:
+- **The Total number of Employees** to be **1470**.
+- **Total number Attrition Count** to be **273**.
+- **Current number of Employees** to be **1233**.
+- **Average Age** to be **37**.
+- The **Attrition Rate is 16%** which is unusually high for a company as the normal attrition rate for a company should be around 10%.
+This high attrition rate can be a problem for the company if measures are not put in place to handle it, these measures can be  giving Incentives, Bonuses, salary Reviews, etc. These problems could range from :
+- the cost of recruiting, onboarding, and training of new employees
+- shortages of essential skills and experience.
+- negative effects on customer service and loyalty.
+  The factors that might have led to this high attrition rate are:-
+  - Career opportunities
+  - Work Environment
+  - Job satisfaction
+  - Compensation
+  - work-life balance (most women tend to be affected by this factor) **Sum of Attrition by Department** showed that the department with the highest Attrition rata is the **RND** this could be that they are not getting enough compensation for their hard work.
+**The attrition by gender showed that more males were leaving the company when compared to female employees.
+This might be due to their ambitions and family financial responsibility

 ![HR DATA DASHBOARD](https://github.com/user-attachments/assets/df2b8c03-0b3d-4072-b949-b1588d18e0f7)
 ![HR DATA DASHBOARD  1png](https://github.com/user-attachments/assets/a5d45e0c-82e5-44d4-be2e-94f65a2bf942)